upura/upura.github.io/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Data Scientist at Japanse Media Company
+bio: Data Scientist at Japanese Media Company

 interests:
 - Journalism